 Inundated with Similes

-These types of comparisons would be more effective if used sparingly, but from the very beginning, Russell leans heavily on this figure of speech.
+But from the very beginning, Russell leans heavily on this figure of speech.

 A few examples – “like a caterer with a tray of bitter hors d’oeuvres” (pg.
 83); “it was like a sword I’d made, glinting and strong” (pg.
 49); “like an anhinga swallowing a fish” (pg.
 35); “couples curled their pale legs together like eels” (pg.
 4); “[l]ike black silk, the water bunched and wrinkled” (pg.
 5).

-It could be argued she is using this mechanism to develop the voice for Ana, her main character, as though the girl is trying to fit reality into some order or previous experiences … expect she uses the same simile patterns when she unceremoniously switches to third person for Kiwi’s chapters.
+It could be argued she is using this mechanism to develop the voice for Ana, her main character, as though the girl is trying to fit reality into some order or previous experiences … except she uses the same patterns when she unceremoniously switches to third person for Kiwi’s chapters.

 admin